mnit-rtmc/iris/docs/flows.md

 # Flows

-A **flow** is a video stream which is not provided directly by a [camera], but by a server called [streambed].
+A **flow** is a video stream which is not provided directly by a [camera], but by a [streambed] server.
 Flows can be used to transcode from one video encoding to another, overlay text, or rebroadcast a unicast RTSP stream to a [multicast] address.

 Streambed can run on one or more dedicated computers, and is controlled by IRIS through the `streambed` [protocol].
 A [controller] and associated [comm link]